Antônio (footballer, born 1989)

-Antônio Carlos Rodrigues dos Santos Júnior, better known as Antônio (born March 30, 1989), is a Brazilian defensive midfielder.
-He currently plays for Flamengo.
+Antônio Carlos Rodrigues dos Santos Júnior, better known as Antônio (born March 30, 1989), is a Brazilian professional footballer who plays as a defensive midfielder for Flamengo.

 Career

 Fluminense

-Carioca, the defensive midfielder half began his career in Futsal.
+Carioca began his career in Futsal.
 His first steps were on the court of Vila Isabel.
 There, caught the attention of other clubs, and ended up at Fluminense.

 Flamengo

 Thanks to its prominence in soccer, the head-of-area was invited to transfer to Flamengo and make the transition to the football field.
 Since then she has been doing its part and collecting evidence.
 In two years, the first one as the second year of youth and the second as the first year of junior, won five trophies, including two Campeonato Carioca, one in each category.

 Brazil U-20

 In the 2008 season, Antônio has continued in the juniores team in his second and final year in the category, with good participation on the team.
 In between, he was captain of the Brazil U-20 then headed by Rogério Lourenço and was not the World category because they are severely injured.